fmaguire/data_ordinality_paper/manuscript.md

 These distorted study results have the potential to harm huge numbers of patients by contributing to incorrect changes in the standards of care.

 It is generally cheaper and easier to prevent the introduction of errors into data than to retrospectively attempt to correct the data.
-If we want to try and prevent these adverse medical and experimental outcomes we need to minimise the number of opportunites for error to be introduced.
+If we want to try and prevent these adverse medical and experimental outcomes we need to minimise the number of opportunities for error to be introduced.
 Humans, even well trained ones, are fallible.
 This means that the more individuals a piece of data passes through, the more likely it is to acquire errors.
 An intuitive example of this effect is that of the childhood "whisper game".